somang1418/somanghan.github.io/work-example.md

 		<b>TMDB Box Office Prediction by LGBM/XGB Regression Models</b><br>
 		<a href="https://www.kaggle.com/c/tmdb-box-office-prediction">Kaggle Competition</a> (Ranked Top 6%) <br>
 		<a href="https://www.kaggle.com/somang1418/eda-lgb-xgb-modelings-with-a-cute-panda-meme"><div class="color-button">code</div></a><br><br>
-		<i>Using metadata on over 7,000 past films from The Movie Database, I predicted the overall worldwide box office revenue by building Gradient Boosting models (LightGBM and XGBoost models).
-In the kaggle notebook, I went over how to approach the problem and built Gradient Boosting models with the help of exploratory data analysis (EDA) and feature engineering on the dataset. </i>
+		Using metadata on over 7,000 past films from The Movie Database, I predicted the overall worldwide box office revenue by building Gradient Boosting models (LightGBM and XGBoost models).
+In the kaggle notebook, I went over how to approach the problem and built Gradient Boosting models with the help of exploratory data analysis (EDA) and feature engineering on the dataset.
 	</li><br><br>
 	<li>
 		<b>Santander Customer Transaction Prediction by LGBM Classifier Tuned by Bayesian Optimization</b><br>
 		<a href="https://www.kaggle.com/c/santander-customer-transaction-prediction">Kaggle Competition</a><br>
 		<a href="https://www.kaggle.com/somang1418/tuning-hyperparameters-under-10-minutes-lgbm"><div class="color-button">code</div></a><br><br>
-		<i>The goal is to identify which customers will make a specific transaction in the future and maximize the evaluation function (AUC).
+		The goal is to identify which customers will make a specific transaction in the future and maximize the evaluation function (AUC).
 I used LightGBM classifier tuned by Bayesian Optimization.
 The code might give you a good idea of Baysian Optimization and the simple implementation of Baysian Optimization with BayesianOptimization, which I found that it is faster than other Baysian Optimization functions in Python (ex.
-Scikit-Optimize and Hyperopt) for my model.</i>
+Scikit-Optimize and Hyperopt) for my model.
 	</li><br><br>
 	<li>
 		<b>Making Youtube Title by LSTM</b><br>
 	<a href="https://www.kaggle.com/somang1418/youtube-video-title-generator-by-lstm-eda"><div class="color-button">code</div></a><br><br>
-		<i>Language Modelling is the core problem for a number of of natural language processing tasks such as speech to text, conversational system, and text summarization.
+		Language Modelling is the core problem for a number of of natural language processing tasks such as speech to text, conversational system, and text summarization.
 A trained language model learns the likelihood of occurrence of a word based on the previous sequence of words used in the text.
 Language models can be operated at character level, n-gram level, sentence level or even paragraph level.
-In this code, I explained how to create a language model for generating natural language text by implementing and training state-of-the-art Recurrent Neural Network. </i>
+In this code, I explained how to create a language model for generating natural language text by implementing and training state-of-the-art Recurrent Neural Network.
 	</li><br><br>
 </ul>